alexandru/alexn.org/source/_posts/2012-07-02-love-scala.markdown

   //...
 {% endhighlight %}

-It's not all roses here btw, because between fetching the key from the map and updating the map with a new value, we can have a race condition, so in case of multiple threads pounding on this cache you can end up with waisted resources from threads doing duplicate work, although this may be acceptable for a cache.
+Something is a little off.
+Between fetching the key from the map and updating the map with a new value, we can have a race problem, so in case of multiple threads pounding on this cache you can end up with waisted resources from threads doing duplicate work, although this may be acceptable for a cache.

-**But we've got no freaking locking anywhere!**
+The advantages of this implementation are:

+- simple to understand
+- no locking anywhere, for anything; the logic is completely non-blocking
+- our cache never gets into an inconsistent state

 Try doing that with a `java.util.HashMap`.
 The difference here is that this Map is completely immutable.
-Its internal state can never be corrupted by multiple threads reading or writing it because on every write a new Map is created and the reference to the old one gets replaced.
+Its internal state can never be corrupted by multiple threads reading and writing to it because on every write a new Map is created and the reference to the old one gets replaced.
 Replacing that reference is also an atomic operation.

 So this means: